 Are you, or do you know, a high school girl interested in this question: “What is physics, and how is it used to both understand the world around us, and fuel the inventions of the future?”
 Did you know that students who take a physics course in high school are more likely to succeed in their pursuit of STEM careers?
 We invite those who identify as girls or as non-binary genders, and also their allies, to join us in exploring physics.

-Possible workshop topics, to be organized by students, researchers, and faculty from the Physics Department: capturing subatomic particles, solar spectra, astrophysics in the computer, atomic force microscopy of DNA, programming arduinos, organic electronics, microfluidics, and more!
+The LEAP! workshop, held each July/August, invites students to investigate these questions inside the labs of working scientists at NC State.
+Typical workshop topics — organized by students, researchers, and faculty from the Physics Department — have included capturing subatomic particles, solar spectra, astrophysics in the computer, atomic force microscopy of DNA, programming arduinos, organic electronics, microfluidics, fracture, and more!

 Support for this workshop comes from the National Science Foundation, under grants DMR-1608097 (to Karen Daniels) and ECCS-1933297 (to Dali Sun), as well as from the NC State Science House.